akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 1. Select `Select other contact`
 1. Enter the email of the contact, `This contact exists in the portal.` must appear.
 1. Enter the name of the key and the public key.
-1. Click on the `Add contact key` button to validate the creation.
+1. Click on the `Add contact key` button to approve the key.

 ![Add existing contact form](../img/add_existing_contact_er.png)